Canada: Federal

 Monetary Penalties

-No monetary penalties or fees relate explicitly to gas flaring and venting at the federal level (although provincial regulators can impose such them).
+No monetary penalties or fees relate explicitly to gas flaring and venting at the federal level (although provincial regulators can impose them).
 However, noncompliance with regulations and rules issued by the CER, which include reporting requirements on gas flaring and venting, can result in monetary penalties of up to Can$100,000 (about US$79,000 as of September 2021) a day per violation.

-The violation of any specified provision of the Canada Oil and Gas Operations Act, 1999 or any of its regulations may result in a penalty.
+The violation of any specified provision of the Canada Oil and Gas Operations Act, 1999 , or any of its regulations may result in a penalty.
 Such violations include failure to comply with any term, condition, or requirement of an operating license or authorization or any approval, leave, or exemption granted under the act.
-Under paragraph (1)(b), the penalty for a violation should not be more than Can$25,000 (about US$20,000 as of September 2021) for an individual and Can$100,000 (about US$79,000 as of September 2021) for any other entity.
+Under Paragraph (1)(b), the penalty for a violation should not be more than Can$25,000 (about US$20,000 as of September 2021) for an individual and Can$100,000 (about US$79,000 as of September 2021) for any other entity.

 Canada Oil and Gas Operations Administrative Monetary Penalties Regulations (Federal-SOR/2016-25) establish administrative monetary penalties to provide regulatory agencies with an enforcement tool to complement other types of sanctions, such as notices of noncompliance, orders, directions, and prosecution.
 The process for imposing administrative monetary penalties is similar at both the federal and provincial levels.
 The CER website provides a record of the sanctions imposed via a downloadable spreadsheet and an interactive tool.
 Compliance measures reported include administrative monetary penalties and other measures.

 The Environmental Enforcement Act, 2010, enhanced the enforcement tools and penalty regime by adding ranges for fines tailored to different offenses.
 It also introduced minimum fines and increased maximum fines for serious offenses.
-The Environmental Violations Administrative Monetary Penalties Act, 2009 details environmental administrative monetary penalties.
+The Environmental Violations Administrative Monetary Penalties Act, 2009, details environmental administrative monetary penalties.

 Nonmonetary Penalties

-According to the Canada Oil and Gas Operations Act, 1999, the CER may suspend or revoke an operating license or an authorization for failure to comply with, contravention of, or default in respect of a fee or charge payable per the regulations made under Section 4 or a requirement undertaken in a declaration referred to in Subsection 5.11.
+According to the Canada Oil and Gas Operations Act, 1999 , the CER may suspend or revoke an operating license or an authorization for failure to comply with, contravention of, or default in respect of a fee or charge payable per the regulations made under Section 4 or a requirement undertaken in a declaration referred to in Subsection 5.11.

 Enabling Framework